-As the scene opens, the music of lutes, lyres, and harps sounds.
+As the scene opens, the music of lutes, lyres, and harps sound.
 A nye (Middle Eastern flute that has two pipes and a rather nasal sound), wails.
 A trumpet blares.
 Then a chorus of men begins to chant as they slowly march down the aisle.
 Flower petals are strewn by girls in costume standing on each side of the aisle.

 The bride and groom are seated on gold tasseled cushions.
 They rise and are led up several steps to the dais where two gold-winged thrones await them.
 The thrones are painted in Egyptian blue, turquoise, gold, and Egyptian red and white and covered with hieroglyphics.

 Most of the throne is painted a metallic gold or in gold leaf simulation with gems imbedded on portions of the throne in areas that do not actually touch or poke at the bodies of those seated there.
 Mount the gems on the throne on the sides and back or on the sides of the arm rests or throne legs.
 The royal escutcheon, emblem, or "logo" is draped above the throne.

 Draped over the thrones are the cloth of the state, of upper and lower Egypt.
 Above the throne is a great golden-colored disk shaped like the sun.
 The couple is led to the throne and seated.
 They smile and look out at the guests.
 A designated official playing the part of the "priest's" assistant removes the glowing white and gold cloaks of the couple, hereafter called Pharaoh and Queen.
 The royal couple now is flanked by fan bearers in ancient Egyptian costume.